 Safety - Motorize d Points Possible Description Points Awarded 5 The project introduces safety countermeasures on a facility that has had one or more fatal vehicle crashes in the last 3 years related to physical infrastructure issues (not behavioral causes such as intoxicated or distracted driving).
-Choose One 4 The project introduces safety countermeasures on a facility that has had one or more injury vehicle crashes in the last 3 years related to physical infrastructure issues (not behavioral causes such as intoxicated or distracted driving).
+Choose One 4 issues (not behavioral causes such as intoxicated or distracted driving).
 4 The project addresses known or potential safety issues identified by a safety plan or local stakeholder.
 1 The project will be funded fully or in part by dedicated safety funds.
 Safety - Non Mot orized Points Possible Description Points Awarded Choose One 3 The project includes the addition of traffic separated non-motorized facilities and/or a complementary reduction in automobile travel lanes (road diet).
 Choose One 2 The project includes the addition of traffic non-separated non-motorized facilities (bike lanes, improved shoulders).
 6 The project includes the repair of existing facilities and/or addition of amenities to improve community walkability or bikability, (lighting, crossings, dedicated signals, traffic calming).
 1 The project takes place in an identified community of need.
 Safety - Other Points Possible Description Points Awarded 0-5 This project achieves the stated safety goal in a way not addressed by the above descriptors.

-Minimum Points: 10 otal Points out of 25: Project achieves Safety goal: Y / N
+Minimum Points: 10 OTAL POINTS OUT OF 25: PROJECT ACHIEVES SAFETY GOAL: Y / N